allisonvp/store-client/README.md

 It is requested to build separately [backend](https://github.com/allisonvp/api-bsale-test) (REST API) and frontend (application that consumes it).

-The Frontend is an online store (single-page application) developed with vanilla JavaScript that obtains data from the [Bsale Store API](https://api-store-seven.vercel.app/api/products).
+The Frontend is an online store (single-page application) developed with vanilla JavaScript that obtains data from the [Store API](https://api-store-seven.vercel.app/api/products).

 ## Built With